Parenting Tips 9 min read

 Q. Are home remedies effective for deworming children?

-A: While some traditional remedies are believed to help, their efficacy is not scientifically proven to be as reliable or broad-spectrum as prescribed medications.
-For effective treatment of parasitic worms, medical consultation and prescribed anthelmintics are strongly advised.
+A: While some traditional remedies are believed to help, their effectiveness is not proven to match prescribed medications.
+For effective treatment of parasitic worms, medical consultation and prescribed drugs are strongly advised.

 Q. Are there any side effects of deworming medication for kids?

-A: Modern deworming medicines are generally safe with minimal side effects.
+A: Modern deworming medicines are safe with minimal side effects.
 Some children might experience mild and temporary issues like nausea, vomiting, stomach discomfort, or headache.
-These usually resolve quickly.
-If you notice any severe or persistent side effects, consult your healthcare provider immediately.
+These usually pass quickly.
+If you notice any severe or lasting side effects, consult your healthcare provider immediately.

 Q. How frequently should kids be dewormed?
 Is it different for toddlers?